M-Eduarda-Oliveira/M-Eduarda-Oliveira/README.md

-# Maria Eduarda Oliveira | Student
+# Maria Eduarda Oliveira | Front-end Student
 ## ✨ Hi, how you doing?✨

 #### 👀 I am a very curious girl who likes to learn a little bit of everything.
 Nothing is very planned in my life so I follow what curiosity dictates.